This post may contain affiliate links – read our full disclosure

 When a queen honey bee dies, the colony knows that she is the one bee they can not do without.
 The mood of a colony in transition may be more testy.

 As a bee family, they are in a precarious situation and seem to realize it.
-As will all things in bee life, they work together to rear a new queen bee.
+As will all things in bee life, they work together to raise a new one right away.